bpshparis/ma/README.md

 <br>

-### Install needed softwares
+#### Install needed softwares

-> :bulb: Ctrl + Click on links below to open them in new tabs and keep the tutorial tab opened.
+> :bulb: Ctrl + Click on links below to open them in new tab and keep the tutorial tab opened.

 <!--
 ![](res/win.png)